I would like to address a common misconception among non-writers concerning the statement: my characters talk to me.

 If I find out he’s been hypnotizing me . . .

-As I write, I have this compartment with his name on it.
-It’s a totally different voice that’s kept in there like a different font in my word processor.
-When I need it, it opens up and gives what I need.
+His is a totally different voice, like a different font in my word processor.
+When I need it, I open the David compartment and get what I need.
 What would David do?
 Is this his nature?

 I write, “David slapped him.”